-Each feature’s IV value related to its importance in HIV fate prediction was calculated using smbinning R package (Supplementary Table 1).
+Since a single feature (e.g. histone marks, gene transcription, and distance to enhancers) did not statistically correlate with HIV expression, a machine learning model approach was used to train a linear regression model for HIV expression prediction.
+Each feature’s information value (IV) related to its importance in HIV fate prediction was calculated using smbinning R package (Supplementary Table 1).
 When a threshold of IV ≥ 2 was applied, 26 features were determined as optimal features for the prediction task, which include all 20 Lamin bins, 5 up-stream bins in H3K27ac (H3K27ac_-600_-400; H3K27ac_-800_-600; H3K27ac_-1600_-1400; H3K27ac_-1800_-1600; H3K27ac_-2000_-1800), and 1 up-stream bin in MNase (MNase_-1200_-1000).
 Through a logistic regression model training with the optimal features, their estimated weights and corresponding odds ratios, and the standard errors of the estimated weights were obtained (Supplementary Table 2).
 In addition, the model shows that, with the HIV expression level, 3 H3K27ac bins (H3K27ac_-1600_-1400; H3K27ac_-1800_-1600; H3K27ac_-2000_-1800) and 1 Lamin-B2 bin (lamin_0_200B2) have significant relationships (Pr(>|z|) < 0.01) and a mild relationship (Pr(>|z|) < 0.1) respectively while the others have no significant relationships.
 For the test dataset, HIV expression levels were predicted through the logistic regression model.
 First, we focused on HIV insertions of ‘High’ or ‘Low’ expression only so to evaluate the model as a binary classifier.
 The evaluation metrics were calculated as 68.42% of sensitivity, 59.10% of specificity and 64.71% of AUROC, confirming that the model has decent prediction power (Figure 8B).
 Next, we compared predicted HIV expression values among the three expression categories with t-test.
 The predicted HIV expression values for the ‘High’ expression category were found significantly higher than those for the ‘Low’ (p-val=0.00025) category.
 Meanwhile, the predicted values for the ‘Intermediate’ and ‘Low’ categories showed not significant difference (p-val=0.27) (Figure 8C).
 Furthermore, the actual and predicted HIV expression values were found to have a positive, moderate correlation (R=0.19, p=0.00018) (Figure 8D).

-These are my notes from Jeon.
-Remove them if already in the text above.
-Otherwise incorporate what’s needed.

-1) The original dataset consists of 200-bp binned measurements (of 7 ChIP-seqs + RNAse-, MNase-, DNase-, TT- and damID-seq + ChromHMM and Lamin info).

-2) The HIV expression was coded into three levels, 'Low', 'Mid', and 'High'

-3) The original dataset of 1561 observations was split into a training dataset (75%) and a test dataset (25%).

-4) For the training dataset excluding 'Mid' level observations, IVs (information values) were calculated so to select optimal features for model training.

-5) A logistic regression model was trained using the trainining dataset containing optimal features only.

-6) The logistic regression model was evaluated with the test dataset of 'Low' and 'High' level observations.

-Keep the following for the Dicussion?

-7) The ML model only predicts if the insertion site could possibly have high/low expression because there is not enough data to predict location or orientation.

-8) A new model will have to be developed possibly using the patient data and the surrounding landscape.

-9) The model uses the nuclear sub-compartments but not TADs and loop information.

 Combination of In Vitro HIV Integration-Expression Data with Primary and Patient Datasets